jhajagos/ny_sparcs_import/README.md

 ny_sparcs_import
 ================

-Scripts for importing SPARCS into the database
+Scripts for importing SPARCS into a PostGreSQL database.